-Bigfoot sightings have clustered in New River Gorge region
+Bigfoot sightings cluster in New River Gorge region in West Virginia

-Bigfoot sightings have clustered in New River Gorge region
+Bigfoot sightings cluster in New River Gorge region in West Virginia

 The New River courses toward its gorge below the Grandview overlooks in southern West Virginia.
 (Photo: Rick Burgess)